yuri-vodolazsky/ruby-digime/README.md

 # ruby-digime

-_Created during work on awesome company [DoIT](https://doit.life) which kindly allowed to share this code_
+_Created during work for awesome company [DoIT](https://doit.life) which kindly allowed to share this code_

 Ruby SDK for digi.me API